NenoPr/AI_Study_Buddy/README.md

 ## About the Project

 I desired to create an app with AI integration and the idea of an AI helping you with studying resonated the most.
-The stack the project is React for front-end, Node.js and express for the back-end, and postgresql for database managment.
+The project uses the following stack: React for front-end, Node.js and express for the back-end, and postgresql for database managment.